openstack/nova/doc/source/configuration/policy-concepts.rst

 With these new defaults, you can solve the problem of:

 #.
 Providing the read-only access to the user.
 Polices are made more granular
    and defaulted to reader rules.
-For exmaple: If you need to let someone audit your deployment for security purposes.
+For example: If you need to let someone audit your deployment for security purposes.

 #.
 Customize the policy in better way.
 For example, you will be able